• Skip to main content

 The recipe specifies a “ripe” sourdough starter.
 A ripe starter is a starter that has been fed in the last few hours and is now at its peak level of yeast activity.
 In other words, it has risen as high as it is going to and will soon start sinking as the gases escape.
 With your starter at this active stage, it is also time to begin your next sourdough loaf.

 Bananas and walnuts are a classic combination.
-They work so well together, whether in bread, muffins, or waffles.
+They work so well together, whether in bread, muffins, or this sourdough waffles recipe.
 Enough said.

 Cacao nibs?